The Dutch city of Rotterdam is full of quirky architecture, foodie finds, unusual attractions and trendy cafes.

 On this service, you can travel quickly between Amsterdam Centraal, Schiphol Airport, Rotterdam Centraal and Breda.

-You can also reach other Dutch cities from the airport and from Rotterdam Centraal including the Hague and Utrecht.
 The cities in Holland all seem so close to each other, easily reached and so well connected.

 If you are visiting several cities in Holland I would recommend getting a Holland Pass.

 With this pass, you can enjoy free entrance to top museums & attractions, skip-the-queue tickets, special offers at restaurants and discounts of up to 50%.

 Rotterdam is a great city break in Holland as I feel it is the perfect balance of cultural heritage and modernisation.

 There is so much to experience in terms of unique architecture, art and design, fabulous food, sustainability and innovation.